SAP-samples/cloud-sdk-ios-specs/README.md

 ***IMPORTANT:  Due to a repository migration 7/2020, your netrc `machine` should be updated to `rbsc.repositories.sap.ondemand.com`.
-You will likely expereience authentication failure without making this change.***
+You will likely experience authentication failure without making this change.***

 # The SAP iOS SDK Specs Repo